Mholscher/gledger/doc/source/YearEnd.rst

 *   The end of the accounting year is passed (can't close in the future)
 *   All accounting months of the year to be closed are closed, so no postings can be done anymore
-*   A valid date to close the books is supplied or can be established
+*   A valid date to close the books is supplied or can be established.
+It must be the first day of the new accounting year
 *   No more than a year has passed since the previous closing

 The process of closing the year